roytang/blog/content/post/2005/01/the-past-comes-back-to-haunt-us.md

 What am I saying?
 Am I going to be more circumspect in the future, and avoid anything that may get me in trouble?
 Hell, no. Although I did breifly consider taking down the [Unrequited][4] post, I'm pretty sure I should stand for what I've written.
 No matter how bad, sappy, or stupid it was, it's my work, I should just take it for what it is.
 Hence bringing back the old posts.

-Hmm&#8230;I really only wanted to post that I was bringing back the old posts.
+Hmm...
+I really only wanted to post that I was bringing back the old posts.
 I talk a lot.

  [1]: http://topcities.com
  [2]: http://www.archive.org